BioinfoNet/Data-mining/README.md

 Find the schedule using this link [Open Science KE hackathon](https://github.com/BioinfoNet/OpenScienceKEHackathon/blob/master/hackathonschedule.md) and find the hackathon repository here [repository](https://github.com/BioinfoNet/OpenScienceKEHackathon)

-NB: This repository will be update from time to time click on watch icon to stay up-to-date.
+NB: This repository will be updated from time to time click on watch icon to stay up-to-date.